 Available from: American Golf

-We like: learn more about your game and how to improve
+We like: Learn more about your game and how to improve

-Watch out for: might not suit golfers who aren't tech savvy
+Watch out for: Might not suit golfers who aren't tech savvy

 This tech kit features sensors that attach to your club to track your swings.
 Through the accompanying Caddie smartphone app, you'll see a visual representation of your shots and details on distance travelled.